-- 4.2.12.
+4.2.15.
 Access to nature is increasingly seen as a key metric to improving the lives of Londoners living in a dense urban environment.
 The London Plan sets out a desirable distance in which people living in London should travel in order to have access to nature, locations beyond this distance are considered as Areas of Deficiency (AoD) in access to nature.
-Policy G6 of the London Plan defines an area of deficiency as areas that are more than 1km walking distance from a publicly accessible SINC of metropolitan or borough importance. - 4.2.13.
-Prior to 2016, there were five main AoDs in the borough, covering approximately 14% of the borough's land area. - 4.2.14.
+Policy G6 of the London Plan defines an area of deficiency as areas that are more than 1km walking distance from a publicly accessible SINC of metropolitan or borough importance.

+- 4.2.16.
+Prior to 2016, there were five main AoDs in the borough, covering approximately 14% of the borough's land area. - 4.2.17.
 Following the 2015-16 SINC survey, AoD in the borough has reduced from 520ha to 337.4ha, a decrease of 182.6ha or 35%.
 This is the result of improvements at Bridgehouse Meadows and Ladywell Fields, creating wildlife rich habitats valued at the borough level.
-Improved access into the River Quaggy and Manor Park Site of Borough Importance has also helped to reduce the AoD. - 4.2.15.
+Improved access into the River Quaggy and Manor Park Site of Borough Importance has also helped to reduce the AoD. - 4.2.18.
 A proposed boundary extension to Beckenham Place Park will alleviate the AoD by 28.5ha in the London Borough of Bromley to the south.
 A further 45.5ha of AoD will be also alleviated in Southwark as a result of changes to the designation of Bridgehouse Meadows.

-- 4.2.16.
-The new Local Plan proposes to provide for the designation of six new SINCs.
+- 4.2.19.
+The Lewisham Local Plan: Main Issues and Preferred Approaches document (draft Local Plan) proposes to provide for the designation of six new SINCs.
 This will increase the SINC area from 595ha to 614ha.
-This represents a 3% increase in ten years. - 4.2.17.
+This represents a 3% increase in ten years.
+Following the Regulation 18 stage consultation on the draft Local Plan and in response to feedback received, the Council has commissioned additional evidence base work on open spaces and biodiversity sites.
+This may have implications for the extent of land proposed to be designated as SINC.
+The study findings will be used to inform the Regulation 19 stage Local Plan. - 4.2.20.
 The OSS will contain the goals to target and deliver investment in a range of parks and green open spaces, as well as objectives to improve the quality of biodiversity corridors as development comes forward.
 Progress will be set out in the Authority Monitoring Report (AMR) prepared by the Planning Service.